FAQs concerning Hull Lease Extensions

-• I am a landlord of a block of flats in Hull, and the leaseholders are in the process of being granted lease extensions.
-I should hopefully get the money next month.
-As I am not on self assessment do I write to the tax authorities ?
+• I am a landlord of a block of flats in Hull, and the tenants are in the process of being granted lease extensions.
+I should hopefully get the money within a month or so.
+As I am not on self assessment do I write to HMRC ?

 • I am currently negotiating a lease extension for my flat in Hull as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?